deephdc/deep-docs/source/user/overview/cookiecutter-template.rst

 DEEP Data Science template
 ==========================

-To simplify development and as an easy way integrate your model with the :doc:`DEEPaaS API <api>`, a project template, `cookiecutter-data-science <https://github.com/indigo-dc/cookiecutter-data-science>`__ [*]_, is provided in our GitHub.
+To simplify the development and in an easy way integrate your model with the :doc:`DEEPaaS API <api>`, a project template, `cookiecutter-data-science <https://github.com/indigo-dc/cookiecutter-data-science>`__ [*]_, is provided in our GitHub.

 In order to create your project based on the template, one has to `install <https://cookiecutter.readthedocs.io/en/latest/installation.html>`_ and then run